Dhroko/HackintoshDell3583/README.md

-# Hackintosh Dell Inspiron 3583
+# Hackintosh Dell Inspiron 3583 - Big Sur 11.4
 This laptop is a Hackintosher's dream.
-Inexpensive, relatively new, and contains **two drive bays!** Yes, my friends, dualbooting Windows and MacOS has never been easier in a laptop, so let's get started.
+Inexpensive, relatively new, and contains **two drive bays!** Dualbooting Windows and MacOS has never been easier in a laptop, so let's get started.
 ## Dell Inspiron 15 3583 specs
   * Dell Inspiron 15 Full Specifications:
     - Intel i7-8565U (Whiskey Lake);